nocontent06/run-xcode/README.md

 How it works:

-  The script uses the Exeutable called "open" (located in /usr/bin/open) with the Parameter "/Volumes/Macintosh\ HD/Applications/Xcode.app/Contents/MacOS/Xcode
+  The script uses the Executable called "open" (located in /usr/bin/open) with the Parameter "/Volumes/Macintosh\ HD/Applications/Xcode.app/Contents/MacOS/Xcode

  Note:
   The drive from which Xcode should run *must* be called "Macintosh HD"!